TI-Toolkit/tokens-wiki/tokens/Circle(.md

 ## Advanced Uses

 The radius of a circle is affected by the window settings.
 This means that if the x- and y-increment is two, the radius will be two pixels.
 However, there is another way to take advantage of this to draw ellipses.
 If the x- and y-increment are different, then the shape will not be a circle.
-For instance, with Xmin=0, Xmax=20, Ymin=0, and Ymax=31, `Circle(10,10,2)` will draw an ellipse, where the width is greater than the height.
+For instance, with Xmin=0, Xmax=20, Ymin=0, and Ymax=31, <tt>Circle(10,10,2)</tt> will draw an ellipse, where the width is greater than the height.

 ## Optimization

-If a complex list such as {𝑖} is passed to `Circle(` as the fourth argument, the "fast circle" routine is used instead, which uses the symmetries of the circle to only do 1/8 of the trig calculations.
+If a complex list such as {𝑖} is passed to <tt>Circle(</tt> as the fourth argument, the "fast circle" routine is used instead, which uses the symmetries of the circle to only do 1/8 of the trig calculations.
 For example:

 ```ti-basic
 :Circle(0,0,5